Contemporary Art Museum

 Mary Heebner, Contact

 The Women Beyond Borders exhibition in Mexico brought together artists from different socio-economic classes for the first time.
-Women from small villages in Mexico who work in crafts and don’t normally see themselves as artists came together with self-proclaimed artists from the big cities.
+Women from small villages in Mexico who work in crafts and don’t normally see themselves as artists came together with prominent artists from the big cities.
 After the great success of the exhibition, the director of the Museum of Contemporary Art in Oaxaca decided to start collecting women’s art at the museum.
 Margarita Dalton, a Mexican poet and anthropologist wrote the statement below for the exhibition.

 AN EFFORT OF PEACE AND HARMONY